Create a request

 Run the request

 The request will run and the Response field mapping modal will open.
-This is where you set how the fields from the application should map to fields in the output table.
+This is where you set how the fields from the response should map to fields in the output table.
+You will only need to do this the first time you set up the request or when you make changes to the data transformation.

-If you want to import the data automatically, even when you are not logged into Airtable or Data Fetcher, you can schedule the request or run it from a webhook.
+If you want to import the data automatically, even when you are not logged into Airtable or Data Fetcher, you can schedule the request, add a trigger or run it from a webhook.